 And here’s an example in Safari on iOS:

 How do I create a favicon?

 The most comprehensive way for creating a favicon is to use the following service.

 The site asks you to upload a source image and then proceeds to generate the necessary favicons for you as well as the HTML code that needs to go on your website.

 When supplying a source image, remember the following:

 - Use an image that is at least

-- Whatever its size, make sure the image is square
+- Make sure the image is square

-Download your favicons
+Download your favicons to your computer

 Once you’ve supplied the source image, Real Favicon Generator will generate several favicons that you can then download to your computer as a zip archive.